 occupied young minds on a rainy day.

-Now lonely swings sway
+Lonely swings sway

-in a quiet breeze,
+in the quiet breeze,

 Unsunned kids sprawl on unmade beds

 Animated crickets sing away silence; kookaburras laugh at the day.
 Lorikeets whip round in wondrous brilliance

 A cool breeze rustles through full-leaved bushes